Flow Map Language Models: One-step Language Modeling via Continuous Denoising

-For this, observe that the average velocity $\hat{v}$ is given as follows, from \Cref{eq:flow_map}:
+For this, observe that the average velocity $\hat{v}$ is given as follows, from \cref{eq:flow_map}:

-Using the relationship between the denoiser $\hat{D}$ and velocity $\hat{b}$ in \Cref{eq:x_prediction_target}, the integrand of the semigroup-based loss in \Cref{eq:semigroup_loss} can be written as follows:
+Using the relationship between the denoiser and velocity in \cref{eq:x_prediction_target}, the integrand of the semigroup loss \cref{eq:semigroup_loss} can be written as:

 where the bootstrapped velocity $\bar{v}_{s,t}$ and target $\bar{\mathbf{x}}_1$ are given as: